juniormince/old_todo-list-app/README.md

 # It's To-Do List: The App
-A simple to-do list application built while I was learning and exploring MEAN stack.
+A simple to-do list application built when I was first learning and exploring MEAN stack.

  ## Screenshots